harisheoran/harisheoran.github.io/content/projects/aws_resume_iac/index.md

     - Enable static website hosting
     - Attach Bucket Policy

+2. Create a SSL/TLS certificate for website
+    - Use AWS Certificate Manager (ACM)
+    - Create this in North Verginia region

 - First, we need to initialize the terraform and provide it the cloud service on which we want to create infra.
 ```
 terraform {